alexcrichton/rfcs/text/0000-macros-1.1.md

 [drawbacks]: #drawbacks

-* This is not an interface that anyone would wish to stabilize in a void, there are a number of known drawbacks to the current plugin system in terms of how it architecturally fits into the compiler.
-Additionally, there's work underway to solve all these problems with plugins 2.0.
+* This is not an interface that anyone would wish to stabilize in a void, there are a number of known drawbacks to the current macro system in terms of how it architecturally fits into the compiler.
+Additionally, there's work underway to solve all these problems with macros 2.0.

-  As mentioned before, however, the stable version of plugins 2.0 is currently quite far off, and the desire for features like custom derive are very real today.
+  As mentioned before, however, the stable version of macros 2.0 is currently quite far off, and the desire for features like custom derive are very real today.
 The rationale behind this RFC is that the downsides are an acceptable tradeoff from moving a significat portion of the nightly ecosystem onto stable Rust.

-* This implementation is likely to be less performant than plugins are today.
+* This implementation is likely to be less performant than procedural macros are today.
 Round tripping through strings isn't always a speedy operation, especially for larger expantions.
 Strings, however, are a very small implementation detail that's easy to see stabilized until the end of time.
   Additionally, it's planned to extend the `TokenStream` API in the future to allow more fine-grained transformations without having to round trip through strings.

-* Users will still have an inferior experience to today's nightly plugins specifically with respect to compile times.
+* Users will still have an inferior experience to today's nightly macros specifically with respect to compile times.
 The `syntex_syntax` crate takes quite a few seconds to compile, and this would be required by any crate which uses serde.
 To offset this, though, the `syntex_syntax` could be *massively*